vcilabs/terradactyl/README.md

 As previously mentioned, configuration is hierarchical.
 This means you may specify:

 * one project-level configuration for ALL stacks
+* an overriding subdirectory configuration for all stacks within the subdirectory
 * an overriding stack-level configuration for each independent stack

 See [examples](examples) for different setups.